Popular words in English. A list of basic English words for live communication. Greetings and farewells

 If you study English with a teacher, then he will definitely include podcasts in your classes, which are also a magic wand for expanding your vocabulary.

-3. Don't grab onto every new word.
+3. Don't grab every new word.

 To begin with, it is best to memorize the base of words that you need, depending on your age and lifestyle.
 Of course, an experienced English teacher will be able to point you in the right direction and tell you what to focus on.